Chelsi05092001/delta-demo1/README.md

 # delta-demo1
-We can write description for our repo at this place
+We can write description for our repo at this place.